Pre-application meetings are required for all major, complex or controversial, Subdivision, Development Permit and Land Use Amendment applications.

 Certificate of Conformance

 A Certificate of Conformance is required for all commercial and industrial businesses that would like to change the use of an existing commercial or industrial space to a permitted use within the applicable land use district.

 A Certificate of Conformance can only be issued when there are no variances to the Land Use Bylaw required to accommodate the change of use.

-If the proposed change of use requires a variance to the Land Use Bylaw (LUB), a Change of Use Development Permit is required instead of Certificate of Conformance.
+If the proposed change of use requires a variance to the Land Use Bylaw (LUB), a Change of Use Development Permit is required instead of a Certificate of Conformance.

 Confirmation of Zoning

-A Confirmation of Zoning is a formal letter indicating the land use district a property is located in and the associated land use regulations.
+A Confirmation of Zoning is a formal letter indicating the land use district a property is located in and the associated land-use regulations.
 Upon request, the letter can include confirmation of the current approved use(s) for the site in question.

 - Visit the Online Property Viewer page